ckoval7/rdf-sim/README.md

 sudo systemctl start ram.mount
 ```

-If you don't want to use the compass or run a web server, just run `python3 run_df_sim.py`
+If you don't want to use the compass or run a web server, just run `python3 run_df_sim.py`.
+XML data can be retrieved directly from `/ram/`.

-If you would like to use the compass feature or host this on a remote machine, use `./run.sh`
+If you would like to use the compass feature or host this on a remote machine, use `./run.sh`.
+This defaults to port 8080, but can be modified in the script.

 Please refer to the wiki for customizing the script.